-Project management is one of the rare type of careers in which you can work in any sector of business, from finance and software development to construction and retail.
-Every type of business requires good project managers and large organisations of every kind understand the advantages of project management.
-If you are considering it as a career and want to understand more about what it entails, read our quick A to Z guide of project management terminology.
+Project management is one of the rare types of careers which allows those with the necessary qualifications and skills to work in any sector of business, from finance and software development to construction and retail.
+Every type of business requires good project managers, and large organisations of every kind are increasingly beginning to understand the advantages of project management.
+If you are considering a career in this growing employment sector and want to understand more about what it entails, read our quick A to Z guide of project management terminology.

 A – AGILE

 Agile is a form of project management methodology.
-It involves breaking up projects into sprints, which are short cycles of work.
-The purpose of this is to ensure the service or product being created is continually improved throughout the project lifecycle so that it delivers what the client and stakeholders envisioned at the start.
-For an agile approach to work, central behaviours and values of collaboration, empowerment, flexibility, and trust need to be well developed.
+Agile methodology involves breaking down more complex projects into smaller bite-sized segments, which are referred to as sprints.
+These are short cycles of work, mini goals within the project that allow project teams to achieve and celebrate small successes along the way to full project completion.
+The purpose of this is to ensure the service or product that is being created is continually improved throughout the project lifecycle so that it delivers what the client and stakeholders envisioned at the start.
+For an agile approach to work, it is important that central behaviours and values of collaboration, empowerment, flexibility, and trust need to be well developed.

 Some of the benefits of agile project management are as follows:

-- You can quickly identify any incorrect assumptions being made
+• You can quickly and effectively identify any incorrect assumptions being made

 B – BRM / BENEFITS REALISATION MANAGEMENT